 Performability and Dependability Evaluation

-Performability evaluation may be carried out through either measuring or considering system’s models.
-In many situations modeling is the chosen method either because the system might not yet exist or due to the inherent complexity of creating specific scenarios under which the system should be evaluate.
+The performability evaluation may be carried out through either measuring or considering the system’s models.
+In many situations, modeling is the chosen method either because the system might not yet exist or due to the inherent complexity of creating specific scenarios under which the system should be evaluated.
 However, one of the main modeler’s concerns, whenever evaluating systems’ performability, is to decide the most suitable modeling technique and the evaluation method.
 Several modeling formalisms are available, each one with its advantages and drawbacks.
-Closed-form models such as queuing networks, reliability block diagrams and fault trees are some of most widely adopted models for performance, availability and reliability evaluation.
-These models represent the systems’ structures and their evaluation are based on the interaction of systems’ components concerning system’s structure.
-They enable us to represent component’s networks through serial and parallel compositions and provide closed-form formulas.
+Closed-form models such as queuing networks, reliability block diagrams and fault trees are some of the most widely adopted models for performance, availability and reliability evaluation.
+These models represent the systems’ structures, and their evaluation is based on the interaction of systems’ components concerning the system’s structure.
+They enable us to represent the component’s networks through serial and parallel compositions and provide closed-form formulas.

 Nevertheless, such models cannot thoroughly handle event dependencies that are often faced when representing resource sharing, maintenance policies, redundant mechanism, and fault dependencies.
 State-based methods, on the one other hand, can easily consider those dependencies, so allowing representing complex redundant mechanisms as well as sophisticated maintenance policies.
 On the other hand, they suffer from the state space explosion.

 Many academic and practical studies have been conducted in our group for performance and reliability evaluation of systems.
 This works applications on computer architecture tuning, distributed systems (middleware and web-services evaluation), computer network, database server systems, manufacturing systems, and logistics